Comprehensive Information on Soil Health

 The PES sensor system is hand-held, battery powered, and controlled with a smartphone app.
 Soil samples are analysed directly in-field, and no sample preparation is required beyond putting soil into our tool.
 The entire process, from start to finish, only takes 5 minutes per sample – meaning you can see what’s going on below your feet, while you observe your field.

 Rather than doing lots of different tests to get comprehensive information about soil health, you will only need to do one with our tool.
-By analysing the activities and diversity of a soil’s microbial community, we provide information about 10+ soil health indicators, including microbial biomass and soil organic matter content.
+By analysing the activities and diversity of a soil’s microbial community, we provide information about many soil health indicators; we are training it on microbial biomass and soil organic matter content.

 RELIABLY RE-TEST with GPS TRACKING DATA